Some links in this post may be affiliate links

 Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from turning yellow.

 You can move the plant outdoors in spring and summer for some sun but acclimate it gradually to prevent scorching.
 Place under a shade away from hot direct sunlight as too much sunlight in the spring and summer can cause the plant to turn pale and yellow.
+Ensure to bring it back inside in fall when temperatures begin to drop, it can tolerate a temperature of 150C.

 Reduce watering during the cold season as growth is reduced at this time and maintain the soil slightly moist but do not allow the soil to dry out completely.

-Confirm that the pot has a drainage hole and drain excess water from the saucer to prevent the soil from getting soggy as it can result in root-rot and eventual death of the plant.
+Confirm that the pot has a drainage hole and drain excess water from the saucer to prevent the soil from getting soggy as it can result in root-rot and death of the plant.

+Christmas Cactus prefers average temperatures of 18-260C with maximum night temperatures of 210C to enhance bud formation.
 Keep it away from cold and hot drafts like windy doors, drafty windows, air conditioning units, hot air vents and others to prevent sudden changes in temperature which may lead to reduced growth.

-Christmas Cactus requires above average humidity of about 50-65% to thrive.
+Christmas Cactus requires above average humidity of about 55-65% to thrive.
 Set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity for the plant where the air is too dry.

 Regularly clean the leaves with a damp soft cloth to get rid of dust as well as discourage pest infestations.
 Ensure that there is good air circulation to prevent fungal infestations.